-Local Energy Communities are defined associations, cooperatives, partnerships, non-profit organisations or other legal entities which are effectively local shareholders or controlled by members, generally value rather than profit-driven, involved in distributed generation and in performing activities of a distribution system operator, supplier or aggregator at local level, including across borders.
+Local Energy Communities are defined associations, cooperatives. as partnerships, non-profit organisations or other legal entities which are effectively local shareholders controlled by members, generally value rather than profit-driven, involved in distributed generation and in performing activities of a distribution system operator, supplier or aggregator at local level, including across borders.

-providers Power technology hardware manufacturers for power transmission, distribution and generation technologies.
-Storage providers are considered in a separate category (all storage technologies considered. are including batteries from EVs and hot water tanks).
+technology Power providers hardware manufacturers for power transmission, distribution and generation technologies.
+Storage providers considered in a separate category (all storage technologies are considered. including batteries from EVs and hot water tanks).
 ICT providers are software and telecommunication vendors.

 Suppliers Energy include power generators, retailers, energy service companies (ESCOs) acting in the competitive energy market.
 Aggregators are market participants that combine multiple customer loads or generated electricity for sale, for purchase or auction in any organised energy market.
-Market power exchanges, operators include brokers and traders on the energy markets.
+Market operators include power exchanges, brokers and traders on the energy markets.